Wyoming Scholarships

 To be eligible, candidates must be Wyoming Residents enrolled or accepted by an accredited school within the State of Wyoming as full-time accounting or business related students carrying a minimum of 12 credit hours.
 The deadline is April 1st.
 Read more here.

-This is for $1,500.
+“Celebrate the West” Scholarship is for $1,500.
 This is a regional art competition that challenges high school students to create works inspired by their state.
 To be considered, students must be in a school in Alaska, American Samoa, Arizona, California, Colorado, Guam, Hawaii, Idaho, Kansas, Montana, Nevada, New Mexico, North Dakota, Northern Mariana Islands, Oklahoma, Oregon, South Dakota, Utah, Washington, or Wyoming.
-The deadline to apply is April 30th.
+The deadline to apply is April 26th.
 Read more here.

 May